stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 * Client’s company name*
 * Client’s website URL*
-* Client contact’s firstname and lastname*
+* Client contact’s first name and last name*
 * Client contact’s email
 * Date the Client has expressed an interest to learn more about or to use #stratapp*
 * Client contact’s LinkedIn profile URL (if known)